Custom attribute map rules

 We collapse array attributes into a single field.
 For attributes containing arrays, use a regex rule to match within the array.

-Default rules will show a rule logic of IS EQUAL TO value in the display; if you add multiple exact matches, the IS EQUAL TO will show the exact matches as an OR list in square brackets:
+Default rules will show a rule logic of IS EQUAL TO value in the display; if you add multiple exact matches, the IS EQUAL TO will show the exact matches as an OR list in square brackets for example: "IF country IS EQUAL TO [ US OR USA OR United States of America ]".

 Use case